Krimisa: Archaeology

+Subsequent excavation campaigns at the temple of Apollo Aleo were carried out between 1970 and 1990.

-Archaeological findings
+Archaeological finds

 In the Museo Civico Archeologico of Cirò Marina, located in an 18th-century building of Palazzo Porti and in Castello Sabatini, are exhibited several artifacts found in the area of the sanctuary of Apollo Aleus: a capital, several architectural items, a terracotta mask, a pedestal, fragments of a bronze statue, fragments of a wig made of bronze, bronze coins, figurines.

-In the Museo Archeologico Nazionale of Crotone there is a section housing the findings from the sanctuary of Apollo Aleus at Cirò Punto Alice: some Doric capitals of the temple, an antefix with a disc portraying a Gorgon from the acroterium, votive tablets, a matrix of an antefix, and fragments of an archaic statuette of a young man in limestone.
+In the Museo Archeologico Nazionale of Crotone finds from the sanctuary of Apollo Aleus at Cirò Punto Alice include: some Doric capitals of the temple, an antefix with a disc portraying a Gorgon from the acroterium, votive tablets, a matrix of an antefix, and fragments of an archaic statuette of a young man in limestone.
 There is no lack of captions illustrating the site and photos of the famous acrolith.

-In the Museo Nazionale della Magna Grecia, more precious items are stored, including:
+In the Museo Nazionale della Magna Grecia, more precious items include: